 - There might be some thing not right with your thermostat.

-Drips and leaks are an obvious sign of a possibly much more serious problem, however, unless you’re trained to do so you shouldn’t try to figure out the problem yourself.
+Drips and leaks are an obvious sign of an essentially much more serious problem, but unless you’re trained to do so you should not make an attempt to figure out the problem yourself.
 A lot of the causes for your boiler to be having leaks or drips will most likely call for a qualified boiler engineer to deal with them.
 Leaks and drips are frequently a result of a defective pump seal or pressure valve.
 When it is fixed, you might have to turn down your boiler’s pressure, your boiler engineer will be able to advise you on how to do it.3.
-Strange Sounds Coming From Your Boiler
+Strange Noises Coming From Your Boiler

 Maybe the most obvious of all boiler issues is whenever your boiler begins to generate odd sounds, for instance, gurgling or banging.
-It is most likely that air is trapped inside the system is the problem, however, it could possibly additionally be because of low water pressure.
-Unfortunately, the problem may also be much more serious, like your boiler getting to the end of its life and you really need a brand-new boiler fitted.4.
+It is most likely that air is trapped inside the heating system is the problem, but it could possibly additionally be because of low water pressure.
+Unfortunately, the problem may also be much more serious, such as your boiler getting to the end of its life and you really need a brand-new boiler fitted.4.
 Extinguished Pilot Light

 The fix for an unlit pilot light is simple, simply relight it.
-But before trying that you should check out your system to identify if there’s a more severe problem first.
+But right before trying that you should check out your heating system to find out if there’s a more severe problem first.
 Problems you might find include:- A close by draught putting out the light.

 - Build up close-by or around the {pilot}light which extinguishes it.